apigee-127/a127-documentation/a127/quick-start-deep-dive.md

 is all you need to add this support to your application.
 Behind the scenes, the "wiring" and interaction is driven through the Swagger configuration file.
 The basic programming model is:

-1. Model your API using the Apigee Swagger editor.
+1. Model your API using the Swagger editor.
 Define the API endpoints, request verbs, and optionally add features like volos-based caching, quota management, and OAuth.
 2. Implement controllers to handle each request endpoint.
 3. Drive, test, and document your API with the Swagger editor.